chwaqarali6/Compressed-String-Problem/README.md

 # Compressed-String-Problem
+**Void CompressString(char[])** <br/>

 Write a function that takes a string and if it finds more than one consecutive occurrences of a character in the string, it removes the extra occurrences.
+For example:<br/>

+String: “a” <br/>
+String after compression: “a” <br/>

+String: “aaaaaaa”<br/>
+String after compression: “a”<br/>

+String: “bbabbbbbcccddddddddddeffffg”<br/>
+String after Compression: “babcdefg”<br/>

+*Note: Do not use any extra string inside the function.*